flowcommerce/redux-fetch/README.md

 #### Remarks

 * It needs to be invoked two times.
-The first time with its arguments described above, and a second time, with the component: `withFetch(fetchAsyncState)(MyComponent)`.
+The first time with its arguments as described above, and a second time, with the component: `withFetch(fetchAsyncState)(MyComponent)`.

 * It does not modify the passed React component.
 It returns a new component that you should use instead.

-* The static `fetchAsyncState` function is used to resolve the data required before rendering the matched route components for a location.
+* The static `fetchAsyncState` function is used by `FetchRootContainer` to resolve the data required before rendering the matched route components for a location.

 ### `FetchRootContainer`